markbirss/SqueezeAudioDIY-1/README.md

 I'm new to programming and this is my first attempt at it.
 This is just a personal project in exploring programming with my hobbies.

-These scripts download the latest version of the respective programs and install them on Debian based distros.
+This script compiles the latest version of Squeezelite and installs it on Debian based distros.
+Additionally it adds a few tools on your system for Squeezelite.

 Obtaining Scripts
 -----------------